grebtsew/FloorplanToBlender3d/README.md

 ![gif2](Images/demo2.gif)

 <span style="color:blue">**NOTE**</span>: This demo only uses default settings.
 For instance coloring is by default random.

+# Documentation
+For more information and tutorial of how to use the ftb library do checkout [docs](Docs/README.md)!

 # Testing
 Vital and core functionality are tested with pytest.
 To run tests yourself enter `Testing`-folder and run: